AllKind/conntrack-tools-bash_completion/README.md

 Features conntrack
 ==========

-If bash completion is present, and the version includes the **_init_completion()** function, completion on variables and redirection is available in addition.
+If the bash completion package is present, and the version includes the **_init_completion()** function, completion on variables and redirection is available in addition.
 Otherwise only option completion is fully supported.
 Protocol and service names are retrieved from /etc/{protocols,services} and offered for completion.